any-docs/css/content/reference/properties/scroll-timeline/index.md

 }
 ```

 We provide basic styles for the square.
-We apply the `rotateAnimation` using the {{cssxref("animation-name")}} property.
+We apply the `rotateAnimation` using the `animation-name` property.
 By default, this would use the time-based document timeline.
 By setting the `animation-timeline` property to the `--square-timeline` timeline named above, we set the square to rotate according to the scroll-based timeline, which progresses as the container scrolls.

 ```css
 #square {